icaroribeiro/go-code-challenge-template-2/README.md

 ### Local Machine

-If you are intended to execute them locally, it is firstly necessary to install postgreSQL database and set up the tables informed in the file **database/postgres/scripts/1-create_tables.sql**.
+If you are intended to execute them locally, it is firstly necessary to install PostgreSQL database and set up the tables informed in the SQL scripts in the **database/postgres/scripts** directory, executing each file in sequence according to the numbering informed in the file names.
+It is required to execute the integration tests properly.

 After that, it is needed to configure the enviroment variables of the file **scripts/setup_env_vars.test.sh** related to the postgreSQL database.
 The other variables related to RSA keys and authentication settings do not need to be adjusted.